 - The ones that you need to hear a few times until you really like them.

-- The ones that you will find amazing instantly, even if you have only listened to them for a minute.
+- The ones that will instantly make you go crazy, even if you have only listened to them for a minute.

 The Masters Of The Past, from The Beatles and James Brown to David Bowie, Ray Charles, Prince, Madonna and Michael Jackson, they were all geniuses when it came to writing such songs, and as you’ve learned in the previous chapters there were tons of songs like that in the Golden Age, in almost all genres.
 And that’s one of today’s biggest problems: